mrees791/lab-doctor-sim/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A multi-threaded Java program which simulates doctors in a hospital treating patients.
+This is a multi-threaded Java program which simulates doctors in a hospital treating patients.
 It was made for my CPSC-230 Systems Programming course with the goal of implementing parallel programming using shared resources.

 ### Built With